tardate/LittleArduinoProjects/playground/SolenoidControl/README.md

 That kind of makes sense, although I'm not sure why the rated current is a tad under the voltage/resistance calculation.

-The switching transsitor used here is the S9013, which is rated for 500mA continuous collector current - sufficient for this application.
+The switching transistor used here is the S9013, which is rated for 500mA continuous collector current - sufficient for this application.
 A 1N4001 diode provide flyback protection.

 ## Construction